 You can reconfigure a cluster either when it is halted or while it is still running.
 Some operations can only be done when the cluster is halted.
-Table 7-2 shows the required cluster state for many kinds of changes.
+Table 7-1 shows the required cluster state for many kinds of changes.

-Table 7-2 Types of Changes to Permanent Cluster Configuration
+Table 7-1 Types of Changes to Permanent Cluster Configuration

 Change to the Cluster Configuration Required Cluster State Add a new node All cluster nodes must be running.
 Serial heartbeat must not be configured.
 Delete a node A node can be deleted even though it is unavailable or unreachable.
 Add a volume group Cluster may be running or halted.
 Delete a volume group Cluster may be running or halted.
 Packages that use the volume group will not be able to start again until their control scripts are modified.
 Change Maximum Configured Packages Cluster must not be running.
 Change Timing Parameters Cluster must not be running.
 Change Quorum Server Configuration Cluster must not be running.
 Change Cluster Lock Configuration Cluster must not be running.
 Change serial device files Cluster must not be running.
 Change IP addresses for heartbeats or monitored subnets Cluster must not be running.
+Change Access Control Policy (Serviceguard 11.16 or later) Cluster and package may be running or halted.